Coder-O/CS3500_HW_5/README.md

 -Game will track whose turn it is.

 Quick Start:
-//todo: give a short snippet of code (rather like a simple JUnit test) showing how a user might get started using this codebase.
+// Get a grid and deck to start the game with, from configuration files 'exampleGrid.txt' and 'exampleDeck.txt' ThreeTriosGrid grid = new Grid

 Key Components and Subcomponents:
 -Controller: drives the control-flow of the game.
 To be developed.
--Model: is driven by the controller.
-Holds the rules and objects of the game.
+-ThreeTriosModel: is driven by the controller.
+Manages the rules and objects of the game.
+    -ThreeTriosGrid: the playing grid, a 2 by 2 grid that holds cells as described below.
+A grid must have an odd number of card cells.
+    -ThreeTriosCells: a cell in the grid.
+It can be a hole (a non-existant position) or a card cell (can hold a card).
-    -Card: the cards of the game.
+    -ThreeTriosCard: the cards of the game.
+Every card in the game must have a unique name.
+    -ThreeTriosBattleRules: the rules that govern the ThreeTrios game.
-    -Direction: the directions a ThreeTriosCard can have neighbors in.
+    -ThreeTriosDirection: An enum describing the directions a ThreeTriosCard can have neighbors in.
-    -Player: player 1 and player 2.
+    -ThreeTriosPlayer: An enum describing the 2 players: Red and Blue.
-    -AttackValue: values for the cards (1, 2, 3, 4, 5, 6, 7, 8, 9, A)
+    -ThreeTriosAttackValue: An enum describing attack values for the cards (1, 2, 3, 4, 5, 6, 7, 8, 9, A) (A is numerically equivalent to 10.)
-    -GridBuilder: initializes a grid.
-    -Grid: the playing grid, has empty and hole cells.
-    -Cell: a cell in the grid.
-It can be a hole or hold a card.
-    -BattleRules: the rules that govern the ThreeTrios game.
+    -ThreeTriosGridBuilder: help initializes an intance of a grid.
+Generally better to use ConfigurationReader from a user standpoint.
+    -ConfigurationReader: Creates a ThreeTriosGrid or a list of ThreeTriosCards from a file.

 -View: renders the game into a textual view.
 Graphic view to be developed.

 Source Organization: